thisdata/thisdata-dotnet/README.md

 For a full list of supported verbs see http://help.thisdata.com/v1.0/docs/verbs

 ### Webhooks
-For convenience you can validate webhooks sent by ThisData using the `ValidateWebhook` method.
-It will return a boolean indicating if the signature included in the webhook header matches with the signed webhook body using your secret key.
+To extract the webhook body use the `GetWebhookPayload` method which will return a `ThisData.Models.WebhookPayload` object.

 ```
-client.ValidateWebhook("your-secret")
+client.GetWebhookPayload("your-secret"); // Validates the webhook signature using a shared secret

+client.GetWebhookPayload(); // Gets webhook body with no validation
 ```

-To extract the webhook body use the `GetWebhookPayload` method which will return a json string.

 For more information about types of webhooks you can recieve see http://help.thisdata.com/docs/webhooks